Qualitative Predictions via Le Chatelier's Principle

 Effect of Pressure (Gases Only)

-When pressure is increased, the equilibrium shifts towards the side with fewer moles of gas (to reduce the pressure).
-When pressure is decreased, it shifts towards the side with more moles of gas.
+Increasing total pressure (by decreasing volume) shifts the equilibrium toward the side with fewer moles of gas.
+Decreasing pressure shifts the equilibrium toward the side with more moles of gas.

 Worked Example: The Haber Process